 A modern, quality generator offers better control over settings than older devices.
 It should produce a high quality, consistent power profile.
+Bovie® offers a variety of generators with different power levels, modalities, and accessories to suit different surgical needs.

-The generator should provide a clear display power setting, visible from across the room, so the veterinarian can easily check the settings from a distance and instruct the technician if changes are needed.
+The generator should provide a clear display power setting, visible from across the room, so the surgeon can easily check the settings from a distance and instruct the technician if changes are needed.

-Most veterinarians prefer a reusable pencil with buttons to switch between cut and coagulate modes.
+Most surgeons prefer a hand-held pencil equipped with buttons to switch between cut and coagulate modes.
 This minimizes the need to break the sterile field or have an additional technician standing by to switch between different functions.
-But selecting the right electrode tip and pencil combination is important for individual comfort.
+But selecting the right (disposable) electrode tip and pencil combination is important for individual comfort.
+Pencils come in both reusable and disposable options.

-Also remember to consider the availability of disposable and reusable components when investing in an electrosurgery system.
+Also remember to consider the availability of disposable and reusable components when investing in an electrosurgical system.

-Many electrosurgical generators accept both laparoscopic and open surgery instrument, but not all systems can.
+Many electrosurgical generators accept both laparoscopic and open surgery instruments but not all systems can.
 Be sure to purchase the appropriate system depending on your anticipated needs.
-A veterinarian should also consider purchasing a foot pedal control for switching between waveform modes.
+A surgeon should also consider purchasing a foot pedal control for switching between waveform modes.

-In summary, it is important to select an electrosurgical generator and an accessory that are cost effective, and has the available settings and accessories that can be adapted as procedures and skills develop over time.
+In summary, it is important to select an electrosurgical generator and an accessory that are cost effective and have the available settings and accessories that can be adapted as procedures and skills develop over time.